Who is Mustafa Kemal Ataturk and what did he achieve?

 13. Liberal Command

-Ataturk fought tirelessly against the Allies and the Greeks who wanted to colonise his motherland.
+Ataturk fought tirelessly against the Entene Powers and affiliated armies, on a mission to colonise his motherland.

-Some of these laws allowed women to get an education as well dress freely.
+The equality laws brought forth by Ataturk allowed women to get an education as well as dress freely.

-More so, he ensured that women had equal rights with those of men.
+More so, Ataturk ensured that women had equal rights with those of men across every facet of society.

 Women were also allowed to end divorce at their discretion.